Unmissable sightseeing and tourist spots in the Var

-The bay of Agay stretches its limpid waters at the foot of the Esterel massif.
+The bay of Agay stretches its limpid waters at the foot of the Esterel mountains.
 A family destination par excellence, there are three beautiful gently sloping sandy beaches: Lido, Agay and Baumette.
-There is no shortage of water activities either: with paddle boarding, sailing, kayaking, scuba diving, parasailing, jet skiing, towed buoys, boat rental…
+There's no shortage of water activities including paddle boarding, sailing, kayaking, scuba diving, parasailing, jet skiing, towed buoys, boat rental…

 Less than a few minutes from Esterel Caravaning, Saint-Raphaël has been a resort town since the 19th century.
-From the old quarter to the Belle-Epoque villas, passing by its many ports and sandy beaches, Saint-Raphaël is one of the flagship seaside resorts of the French Riviera.
+From the old quarter with great markets and tastefully restaurants in Saint-Raphaël, to the Belle-Epoque villas, passing by its many ports and sandy beaches, Saint-Raphaël is one of the flagship seaside resorts of the French Riviera.

 The Esterel Mountains

 With its flamboyant red rocks punctuated with dazzling green vegetation against the azure blue sky, the Esterel mountains offer one of the most beautiful landscapes of the Mediterranean.
 Bordering the sea, the Esterel stretches its volcanic mountains over 32,000 hectares.
-It therefore offers an extraordinary playground for hikers or for gentile family walks.
+It, therefore, offers an extraordinary playground for hikers or relaxing family walks.

 The Coastal Path (Corniche d'Or)

 From Saint-Raphaël to Cannes, the Corniche d´Or (a road that runs along the shores of the Mediterranean Sea) is a real eye-catcher.
-In a setting all in blue and red, it is undoubtedly the most beautiful road in France, both by car and by bike.
-Do not forget to stop to admire the panoramic views, immortalize it by photographing it or bathe in one of the many coves that line the route.
+Enveloped in a picturesque blue & red setting, it is undoubtedly the most beautiful road in France, both by car and by bike.
+Do not forget to stop to admire the panoramic views, immortalize them by photographing them or bathe in one of the many coves that line the route.

 Located just over 50 km from Saint-Raphaël, the Thoronet Abbey is a Cistercian abbey classified as a historic monument.
 It dates from the 12th century and is one of the 3 Cistercian abbeys in Provence.
-Visiting this exceptional Romanesque architectural example gives the opportunity to discover the life of the monks, which has changed very little since the Middle Ages.
+Visiting this exceptional Romanesque architectural example allows visitors to discover what life is like for the monks, which has remained fairly unchanged since the Middle Ages.

 The Episcopal Group of Fréjus

-Another fascinating religious monument in the Var, the episcopal group of Fréjus has 4 major monuments: a cathedral, a baptistery, a cloister and an episcopal palace which now houses the Town Hall of Fréjus.
-To visit is to take an exciting plunge into our region's past.
+Another fascinating religious monument in the Var, the episcopal group of Fréjus has 4 major monuments: a cathedral, a baptistery, a cloister and an episcopal palace which now houses the Fréjus Town Hall.
+To visit is to take an exciting plunge into our beloved region's past.

 This small town by the Mediterranean Sea has attracted celebrities and jet-setters from all over the world who have come to party here since the 1950s.
 But Saint-Tropez deserves more than this image of a seaside resort for affluent holidaymakers and has many other hidden gems, such as its historic citadel and its plentiful relaxing beaches all within arm's reach.